CatherineLazare/marketing-revenue-growth-case-study/README.md

 Marketing Revenue & Growth Case Study

-Executive Summary

-Marketing performance is not just about lead volume.
-It is about revenue conversion.

-In many organizations, strong top of funnel activity masks a deeper issue.
-Significant revenue loss occurs after lead capture due to weak qualification, inefficient nurturing, and low conversion across the funnel.
+Turning Marketing Data Into Revenue Decisions

+Catherine Lazare | Marketing Strategy • Revenue Growth • Marketing Analytics • Business Analysis

+⸻

+📊 Project Overview

+How can a marketing team increase revenue without simply spending more money to acquire more leads?

-In this project, I analyze a simulated B2B marketing funnel to identify where revenue leakage occurs across the full customer journey:
+This project analyzes a simulated B2B marketing funnel containing 5,000 leads to identify conversion bottlenecks, revenue leakage, channel performance, and opportunities for growth.

+The analysis follows the complete customer journey:

 Lead → MQL → SQL → Opportunity → Customer → Revenue

-Key Insight

-The primary issue is not lead generation, but conversion inefficiency within the funnel.

-Even with strong lead volume, the business loses an estimated ~$1.8M in potential revenue due to drop offs at qualification, sales conversion, and follow up stages.

-Business Outcome

-The analysis shows that improving conversion rates, particularly MQL to SQL and Opportunity to Customer, delivers a higher ROI than simply increasing acquisition spend.

-In this scenario, optimizing funnel performance alone can drive 40 to 120 percent revenue improvement without additional marketing investment, making conversion optimization the highest impact growth lever.
+Rather than focusing only on lead volume, the project evaluates marketing performance based on its ability to generate qualified pipeline and revenue.

 ⸻

-Business Problem

-The company was generating a significant number of leads, but revenue growth was not keeping pace with marketing activity.

-Leadership wanted to understand:

-* Where are potential customers dropping out of the funnel
-* Which marketing channels produce the highest quality leads
-* Where are conversion rates weakest
-* How much potential revenue is being lost
-* Which problems should marketing address first
-* How can marketing and sales work together to improve revenue

-Rather than simply reporting marketing metrics, I approached the problem from a revenue perspective.
+Executive Snapshot

+Metric	Result
+Leads Analyzed	5,000
+Simulated Revenue	$2.68M
+Estimated Revenue Opportunity	$3.16M
+Funnel Stages	6
+Marketing Channels	6

+Key insight: The largest growth opportunity is not necessarily generating more leads.
+Improving conversion efficiency within the existing funnel can unlock significant additional revenue.

 ⸻

-Funnel Analysis

-The customer journey was analyzed across six stages:

-Funnel Stage	Business Question
-Lead	Are we generating enough prospects
-MQL	Are marketing activities producing qualified prospects SQL	Are qualified prospects becoming sales ready Opportunity	Are sales opportunities progressing Customer	Are opportunities converting
+🎯 Business Problem

+The company is generating substantial marketing activity, but revenue growth is not keeping pace.

+Leadership wants to understand:

+* Which marketing channels produce the highest-quality leads?
+* Where are prospects dropping out of the funnel?
+* Which conversion stages represent the largest opportunities?
+* How much potential revenue is being lost?
-Revenue	Which activities ultimately generate revenue
+* Which marketing activities deserve additional investment?

-The analysis focused on identifying the points where prospects were being lost and estimating the financial impact of those losses.
+* Where should marketing and sales improve their handoff?

+The goal is to move beyond activity-based marketing metrics and connect:

+Marketing Activity → Customer Behavior → Pipeline → Revenue

 ⸻

-Revenue Leak Framework

-I evaluated potential revenue leakage across four primary areas.
+🔎 What I Analyzed

-1. Acquisition Leakage
+1. Funnel Performance

-Are marketing channels generating large volumes of leads but relatively few qualified prospects

-A high volume of leads does not necessarily indicate strong marketing performance

-The more important question is:

-How many leads have a realistic path to revenue
+I analyzed conversion across:

+Lead → MQL → SQL → Opportunity → Customer

+This identifies where prospects are being lost and where conversion improvements could have the greatest financial impact.

 ⸻

-2. Qualification Leakage

-Are leads entering the database but failing to progress into sales qualified opportunities

-Potential causes include:
+2. Marketing Channel Performance

+Six marketing channels were evaluated:

-* Poor lead scoring
+* LinkedIn
+* Paid Search
+* Organic Search
-* Weak targeting
+* Email
-* Inaccurate segmentation
+* Webinar
-* Low intent traffic
+* Referral

+Each channel was evaluated based on:

+* Lead volume
+* MQL generation
+* SQL generation
+* Opportunity creation
+* Customer acquisition
-* Inconsistent qualification criteria
+* Revenue
-* Poor marketing to sales alignment
+* Marketing spend
+* Revenue-to-spend efficiency

+This prevents high-volume channels from automatically being treated as high-performing channels.

 ⸻

-3. Conversion Leakage
+3. Revenue Leakage

-Are qualified prospects reaching the opportunity stage but failing to become customers

-Potential causes include:

-* Weak value proposition
-* Poor sales follow up
-* Pricing objections
-* Competitive pressure
-* Lack of nurturing
-* Poor customer experience
-* Ineffective sales enablement
+The analysis identifies potential revenue leakage at key funnel stages.

+The model benchmarks weaker conversion rates against the strongest observed performance within the simulated dataset.

+This produces an estimated revenue opportunity, not a claim of actual lost company revenue.

+Estimated revenue opportunity: ~$3.16M

 ⸻

-4. Follow Up Leakage

-Are potential customers being lost because leads are not being contacted or nurtured effectively

-A lead that does not receive timely follow up can become a missed revenue opportunity

-I therefore included the following process in the analysis:
+4. Follow-Up Performance

+Lead follow-up timing was incorporated into the dataset to evaluate whether delayed follow-up could represent another source of revenue leakage.

+The analysis considers:

 Lead Created → Lead Assigned → First Contact → Qualified → Opportunity → Customer

 ⸻

-Marketing Channel Analysis

-Marketing channels were evaluated based on more than lead volume

-The analysis considered:

-Channel → Leads → MQLs → SQLs → Opportunities → Customers → Revenue

-This distinction is important because a channel generating 1000 leads may be less valuable than a channel generating 200 leads if those 200 leads produce significantly more qualified opportunities and revenue

-Core principle

-Optimize for revenue quality, not simply lead quantity
+📈 Dashboard

+The project includes executive-style visualizations designed to answer five questions:

+1. Where are leads coming from?
+2. Which channels produce qualified prospects?
+3. Which channels generate opportunities?
+4. Which channels generate revenue?
+5. Where is the funnel leaking?

+View Dashboard

 ⸻

-Key Performance Indicators

-The analysis focused on metrics that connect marketing activity to business outcomes

-Acquisition Metrics

-* Lead volume
-* Cost per lead
+🐍 Python Analysis

+The Python analysis calculates:

-* Traffic
+* Funnel conversion rates
-* Campaign performance
+* Channel performance

-Funnel Metrics

-* Lead to MQL conversion
-* MQL to SQL conversion
-* SQL to Opportunity conversion
-* Opportunity to Customer conversion
-* Overall funnel conversion
+* Marketing spend

-Revenue Metrics
+* Revenue

-* Pipeline generated
+* Pipeline value
-* Revenue generated
+* Revenue-to-spend efficiency
-* Revenue per lead
+* Revenue leakage
-* Customer acquisition cost
-* Cost per opportunity
-* Marketing sourced revenue
+* Growth scenarios

+View Python Analysis

 ⸻

-Key Findings

-The analysis identified several areas of potential revenue leakage

-Finding 1: Lead Volume Was Not the Primary Problem

-The business was generating sufficient lead volume

-The larger opportunity was improving the percentage of leads progressing through the funnel
+🗄️ SQL Analysis

+SQL queries reproduce the core marketing analysis from a database perspective.

+The queries demonstrate how to:

+* Aggregate funnel stages
+* Calculate conversion rates
+* Compare marketing channels
+* Analyze revenue
+* Evaluate follow-up performance

+View SQL Analysis

 ⸻

-Finding 2: Qualification Was a Major Bottleneck

-A significant percentage of marketing qualified leads were failing to become sales qualified leads

-This suggests an opportunity to improve:
+📊 Dataset

+The project uses a simulated dataset containing 5,000 B2B leads.

+Each record includes information such as:

-* Lead scoring
+* Lead ID
+* Marketing channel
+* Industry
+* Company size
+* MQL status
+* SQL status
-* Targeting
+* Opportunity status
-* Segmentation
+* Customer status
-* Qualification criteria
+* First-contact timing
+* Estimated annual contract value
-* Marketing and sales alignment
+* Marketing spend
+* Pipeline value
+* Revenue
+* Lead score
+* Follow-up SLA status

+Explore the Dataset

 ⸻

-Finding 3: Opportunity Conversion Created Significant Revenue Leakage

-A meaningful percentage of sales opportunities failed to convert into customers

-Because opportunities represent prospects with significantly higher purchase intent, improving this stage can have a disproportionate impact on revenue

-⸻

-Finding 4: Increasing Marketing Spend Could Amplify Existing Problems

-Simply generating more leads would not necessarily solve the company’s revenue problem

-If existing conversion bottlenecks remain unresolved, increasing acquisition spend could create:

-More leads → More unqualified leads → More sales workload → More lost opportunities

-The recommended strategy is therefore:
+💼 Executive Recommendation

+The analysis supports a simple strategic principle:

-Fix the funnel → Improve conversion → Then scale acquisition
+Fix the funnel before scaling the funnel.

-⸻

-Recommendations

-Recommendation 1: Optimize the Funnel Before Increasing Acquisition Spend

-Identify and address the largest conversion bottlenecks before increasing marketing budgets

-Improving conversion rates can increase revenue without requiring a proportional increase in marketing spend

-⸻
+Instead of immediately increasing acquisition spend, the recommended strategy is to:

-Recommendation 2: Improve Lead Scoring
+1. Improve Lead Qualification

-Create a more structured lead scoring model based on:
+Refine lead scoring using:

 * Firmographic fit
 * Engagement